-- -A characteristic monoclonal band (M-spike) is often found on serum protein electrophoresis (SPE) in the gamma globulin region and, more rarely, in the beta or alpha-2 regions.
+A characteristic monoclonal band (M-spike) is often found on serum protein electrophoresis (SPE) in the gamma globulin region and, more rarely, in the beta or alpha-2 regions.
 The finding of an M-spike, restricted migration, or hypogammaglobulinemic SPE pattern is suggestive of a possible monoclonal protein.
-Immunoaffinity purification followed by matrix-assisted laser desorption/ionization time-of-flight mass spectrometry (MALDI-TOF MS) is performed to identify any immunoglobulin heavy and light chains present. - -A monoclonal IgG or IgA of greater than 3 g/dL is consistent with multiple myeloma (MM). - -A monoclonal IgG or IgA of less than 3 g/dL may be consistent with monoclonal gammopathy of undetermined significance, primary systemic amyloidosis, early or treated myeloma, as well as a number of other monoclonal gammopathies.
+Immunoaffinity purification followed by matrix-assisted laser desorption/ionization-time of flight mass spectrometry (MALDI-TOF MS) is performed to identify any immunoglobulin heavy and light chains present.

+-A monoclonal IgG or IgA of greater than 3 g/dL is consistent with multiple myeloma (MM).

+-A monoclonal IgG or IgA of less than 3 g/dL may be consistent with monoclonal gammopathy of undetermined significance, primary systemic amyloidosis, early or treated myeloma, as well as a number of other monoclonal gammopathies.

-- -A monoclonal IgM of greater than 3 g/dL is consistent with macroglobulinemia. - -The initial identification of a serum M-spike greater than 1.5 g/dL on SPE should be followed by MPU / Monoclonal Protein Studies, 24 Hour, Urine. - -The initial identification of an IgM, IgA, or IgG M-spike greater than 4 g/dL, greater than 5 g/dL, and greater than 6 g/dL, respectively, should be followed by SVISC / Viscosity, Serum.
+-A monoclonal IgM of greater than 3 g/dL is consistent with macroglobulinemia.

+-The initial identification of a serum M-spike greater than 1.5 g/dL on SPE should be followed by MPSU / Monoclonal Protein Study, 24 Hour, Urine.

+-The initial identification of an IgM, IgA, or IgG M-spike greater than 4 g/dL, greater than 5 g/dL, and greater than 6 g/dL, respectively, should be followed by SVISC / Viscosity, Serum.

 After the initial identification of an M-spike, quantitation of the M-spike on follow-up SPE can be used to monitor the monoclonal gammopathy.
-However, if the monoclonal protein falls within the beta region (most commonly an IgA or an IgM), quantitative immunoglobulin levels may be a more useful tool to follow the monoclonal protein level than SPE.
+However, if the monoclonal protein falls within the beta region (most commonly an IgA or an

+IgM), quantitative immunoglobulin levels may be a more useful tool to follow the monoclonal protein level than SPE.
 A decrease or increase of the M-spike that is greater than 0.5 g/dL is considered a significant change.

-Patients suspected of having a monoclonal gammopathy may have normal serum SPE patterns.
-Approximately 11% of patients with MM have a completely normal serum SPE, with the monoclonal protein only identified by MALDI-TOF MS. Approximately 8% of MM patients have hypogammaglobulinemia without a quantifiable M-spike on SPE but identified by MALDI-TOF MS. Accordingly, a normal serum SPE does not rule out the disease and SPE should not be used to screen for the disorder.
-DMOGA / Monoclonal Gammopathy, Diagnostic, Serum which includes MALDI-TOF MS and serum-free light chains, should be done to screen if the clinical suspicion is high.
+Patients suspected of having a monoclonal gammopathy may have normal SPE patterns.
+Approximately 11% of patients with MM have a completely normal SPE, with the monoclonal protein only identified by MALDI-TOF MS. Approximately 8% of MM patients have hypogammaglobulinemia without a quantifiable M-spike on SPE, but identified by MALDI-TOF MS. Accordingly, a normal serum SPE does not rule out the disease and should not be used to screen for the disorder.
+DMOGA / Monoclonal Gammopathy, Diagnostic, Serum, which includes MALDI-TOF MS and serum free light chains, conforms to the International Myeloma Working Group guidelines for screening and should be performed if there is clinical suspicion.